Importance of create a strong and secure password (explained)

 These are the five rules Check Point recommends following for creating secure passwords:

-• Use a combination of numbers, letters and symbols, avoiding names, dates of birth and other information that can be easily discovered by cyber criminals
+• Use a combination of numbers, letters and symbols, avoiding names, dates of birth and other information that can be easily discovered by cybercriminals

 • Use a different password for each app and service to prevent an attacker from gaining access to your entire digital life